Maengdeul/TB-Logger/README.md

       kdw_mac
       kdw_rsa
       ```
-   5. If you want to upload files to the secure world
+   5. If you want to upload files to the secure world, copy your files to secure world's root directory

       ```
       cp -a $PATH_*$/. $PATH_OPTEE$/out-br/target/root/*/